 Independent Research Project

-This is an independent student project related to tourism directed by a faculty advisor which culminates in a ten page written final paper.
+This is an independent student project related to tourism directed by a faculty advisor.
+The project culminates in a ten page written final paper.
 It may include empirical research, library research, and applied projects.
 Students develop a plan of study for an individual research project approved by their home institution advisor.
-(3 credits)

 CATA 1001 PALT

 The objective of this course is to help students develop basic oral skills of Catalan language through communicative and real-life activities.
 Students meet and learn to greet a family in Catalan.
 Most class sessions meet outside the classroom.
 Class meets in the market, the train station, a nonprofit organization, the city hall, a little village, and a kitchen.
 The goal is to start using Catalan in everyday situations.
 Prerequisite: Three prior semesters of Spanish.

 Regular University Universitat de les Illes Balears (UIB) Courses